Home

 “She was many things: philanthropist, world traveler, art historian, collector of antiquities, master gardener, and senior IRS tax auditor.
 In the house she was a keeper of pheasants and peacocks, and big slobbery Saint Bernards, a brick layer (while in her 70’s!!) and God knows what else.
 But at her core, she was simply, a “doer.”
 As many who read this could probably attest, she was not afraid to ask for help and, once hooked, she had zero qualms about putting you to work.
 In fact, I may have misstated, “asking for help.”
 I don’t recall ever being asked for help, it was more akin to being “notified.”
 But she was never one to sit on the sidelines away from the action.
 If something needed to be done, she was going to figure out a way to do it.”

 “For most of her life she, along with her sister, Willie, collected.
 They collected dolls, ivory, porcelain, silverwear, crystal, cultery, china, paintings, furniture, books, curios and vintage clothing.
-If you talked to Sherry about any of these collections, she would quickly tell you that she was not an expert in any of it and they just collected things that appealed to them.
+If you talked to Sherry about any of these collections, she would quickly tell you that she was not an expert in any of it and they just collected items that appealed to them.
 That statement was, as typical of Sherry, humble and unassuming.
 It was also dead wrong.
-It may have been a function of her years with the IRS but she could do research like nobody’s business.
-She became an expert in anything and everything, she took an interest in.
+It may have been a function of her years as an agent with the IRS but she could do research like nobody’s business.
+She became an expert in anything and everything she took an interest in.
 She was one smart cookie.”

 ========================================================================